ansys/pyaedt/doc/source/API/index.rst

 All other classes and methods are inherited into the app class.
 The desktop app is implicitly launched in any of the other applications.
-Before accessing an AEDT app the Desktop has to be launched and initialized.
+Before accessing a PyAEDT app, the desktop app has to be launched and initialized.
-Desktop can be explicitly or implicitly initialized as in following examples.
+The desktop app can be explicitly or implicitly initialized as shown in the following examples.

 Example with ``Desktop`` class explicit initialization: